deltachat/deltachat-pages/en/help.md

 if you set a [signature text](#signature).

-### Is Delta Chat compatible with Protonmail / Tutanota / Criptext?
+### Is Delta Chat compatible with Proton Mail / Tutanota / Criptext?

-- Yes and No.
+Yes and No.

-- No, you can not use your Protonmail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
+- No, you can not use your Proton Mail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
-- In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
+- In any case you can use Delta Chat to send Messages to people who use Proton Mail, Tutanota, or Criptext.
 Those messages will not be end-to-end encrypted, though.
 The end-to-end encryption those providers offer is not compatible with [Autocrypt](https://autocrypt.org/), the standard Delta Chat uses.